What makes the Smith such a remarkable place?

 What can I do to help save the Smith?

 The EIS public comment period is now closed to official comments.
 We still encourage friends of the Smith to send letters to the editor of your local newspaper, or a Montana paper if you live outside of Montana.
-You can also write to MT Governor Steve Bullock and the Department of Environmental Quality.
+You can also write to MT Governor Greg Gianforte and the Department of Environmental Quality.

 Follow this link for talking points and guidance for making your letter more impactful, as well as contact information for the Governor’s Office and DEQ.